Third Sunday of the month at 2pm

 Dive deeper into a world of art.
 Our monthly series of talks features experts from a range of disciplines who provide insights and stories about artworks at the Worcester Art Museum.

-Hosted by the WAM Members Council, this series is presented with support from the Bernard G. and Louise B. Palitz Fund and the Amelia and Robert H. Haley Memorial Lecture Fund.
+Hosted by the WAM Members Council, this series is presented with support from the Bernard G. and Louise B. Palitz Fund.

 Bringing Arms and Armor to Life